 The On-campus Housing Handbook: Terms and Conditions contains important information and rules related to campus living at Michigan State University.
 It is your responsibility to read and understand the On-campus Housing Handbook.
 The terms of the On-campus Housing Handbook are part of your housing contract with Michigan State University.
-You are equally responsible for complying with the rules, policies and regulations contained herein, including the Public-Health Informed Housing Policies Section, as you are for those directly printed on the Housing Contract.
+You are equally responsible for complying with the rules, policies and regulations contained herein as you are for those directly printed on the Housing Contract.